Designer builds a gun that transforms tears into bullets

 After an altercation with her tutor, Dutch Design Academy graduate Yi-Fei Chen couldn’t keep herself from crying.
 Born in Taiwan, Yi-Fei was brought up with a strong sense of authority and taught that disagreeing with teachers was rude.
 Thus, this public display made her feel ashamed.
 The incident led her to come up with a quirky conceptual design project.

 Yi-Fei Chen designs a gun for firing her tears

-Recently on display at Dutch Design Week, Yi-Fei’s brass ‘Tear Gun’ fires water collected as she cries.
-Her design is the literal expression of her internal struggle to speak her mind.
+On display during Dutch Design Week, Yi-Fei’s brass Tear Gun fires water collected as she cries, making her design the literal expression of her internal struggle to speak her mind.

 “The difficulties living as a foreigner in another country lead to high pressures in the study environment,” she said.
 “Those pressures had been building for 18 months before finally reaching a crisis point during one of my midterm presentations.”